Azure-Samples/avm-terraform-labs/README.md

 1. Run `terraform init -upgrade` to install the AVM module for Key Vault.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
-1. Open the `avm.key-vault.tf` file and look at each of the properties, paying close attention to the `private_endpoints` and `role_assigments` variables.
+1. Open the `avm.key-vault.tf` file and look at each of the properties, paying close attention to the `private_endpoints` and `role_assignments` variables.
 1. Apply the changes with Terraform.
 1. Review the deployed resources in the Azure Portal.
 1. Commit the changes to git.